UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 Build and release pipelines should be under source control using yaml builds.

-Secrets should be provided by variable groups and possibly backed by a keyvault to allow for easy of maintenance.
+Secrets should be provided by variable groups and possibly backed by a keyvault to allow for ease of maintenance.